khallslearn/Landing-Page/README.md

 # Fitness Page
-THis is a simple fitness website.
+This is a simple fitness website.
 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript,